Research-Based

 (NCBI, 2011)

-Although not a standard in most prenatal supplements, probiotics and prebiotics have started making their way into prenatal care products.
-Although research has found many positive effects with probiotic supplementation, much research remains needed, especially in the population of pregnant individuals who have weakened immune systems.
+Although not standard in most prenatal supplements, probiotics and prebiotics have begun appearing in prenatal care products.
+While research has identified many positive effects from probiotic supplementation, extensive research remains needed, particularly for pregnant individuals with compromised immune systems.

 Photo of author